shacharlevy/formatted-gitleaks/README.md

 ##  View the Transformed Output

 - After running the container, the transformed JSON output will be printed to the console.e.
-- The out will be saved in output.json in the working directory or in the specified path.
+- The output will be saved in output.json in the working directory or in the specified path.